Ireland Housing Tenure · Census 2022

 Areas with the lowest home ownership rates

 Electoral divisions with the lowest owner-occupancy in Census 2022.
-Low-ownership EDs are concentrated in urban cores — Dublin inner city, Cork city centre, and areas with high student or transient populations.
+Low-ownership EDs sit in urban cores — Dublin inner city, Cork city centre, and areas with high student or transient populations.

 Electoral DivisionOwner Occupied %